-- Councillor McMurdo is a member of the Bedfordshire & River Ivel Drainage Board. - A member of Councillor McMurdo's immediate family is an employee of the Sharnbrook Academy Federation. - A member of Councillor Sawyer's family is a scheme member through Bedford College. - Councillor Wenham is a Director at Raynsford Church of England Academy. - Councillor Young is a Director at London Luton Airport Limited and Active Luton. - Councillor Nawaz is a member of the Bedfordshire & River Ivel Drainage Board.
+- Councillor McMurdo is a member of the Bedfordshire & River Ivel Drainage Board. - A member of Councillor McMurdo's immediate family is an employee of the Sharnbrook Academy Federation. - Councillor Sawyer is a Director at Bedford Consulting Limited. - A member of Councillor Sawyer's family is a scheme member through Bedford College. - Councillor Wenham is a Director at Raynsford Church of England Academy, Southeast Midlands Local Enterprise Partnership Limited, Henlow Pavilion Management Limited and Rasear Limited. - Councillor Young is a Director at London Luton Airport Limited and Active Luton. - Councillor Nawaz is a member of the Bedfordshire & River Ivel Drainage Board.

-There were no material transactions between members and officers and the Fund during 2019/2020.
+There were no material transactions between members and officers and the Fund during 2020/2021.

-The only material related party transactions during 2019/2020 were in respect of contributions paid by the employing bodies into the Fund.
-See Note 6.
+The only material related party transactions during 2020/2021 were in respect of contributions paid by the employing bodies into the Fund.
+See Note 7.

 Amounts owed to and from the administering authority can be seen in Notes 19 and 20.
 The disclosures required by the above legislation can be found in the main accounts of Bedford Borough Council.

 Administration and investment management costs include charges by Bedford Borough Council for providing services in its role as administering authority.
-For 2019/2020 these amounted to £1.1 million (2018/2019 £1.2 million).
+For 2020/2021 these amounted to £1.0 million (2019/2020 £1.1 million).